← All varieties

 Tree

-Vigorous and productive (Downing).
-Young wood pretty stout, grayish olive brown (Downing).
-Not further described in sources.
+Tree vigorous and productive.
+Young wood pretty stout, grayish olive brown.

 Fruit

-Stem: Moderately stout, with little or no depression at its insertion (Downing).
-Not described by Hedrick.
+Moderately stout, with little or no depression at the insertion.

-Skin: The two sources differ in their accounts.
-Downing describes the skin as warm yellow, turning dull brown in the sun, with patches and nettings of russet and many brown dots.
+Sources differ somewhat in their color descriptions, likely reflecting differences in ripeness or exposure.
+Downing describes the skin as warm yellow, dull brown in the sun, with patches and nettings of russet and many brown dots.
 Hedrick describes it as greenish-yellow, covered with large greenish-gray freckles and large dark brown patches, often washed with red on the side exposed to the sun.
+Thomas describes it simply as pale green.

 Season